 Barbastelle Volunteer Bat Survey

-A new project, in collaboration with the University of Sussex, is starting in May 2021.
+A new project in collaboration with the University of Sussex.
 We aim to test a new approach to survey woodlands for the presence of barbastelle bat colonies, using acoustic detectors.
 Discovering where barbastelle colonies are is the first step in understanding their conservation needs.

 Barbastelles are a woodland specialist species and one of Britain’s rarest mammals.
 They are officially classed as vulnerable to extinction in Britain and are considered ‘Near Threatened’ globally by the International Union for the Conservation of Nature (IUCN).
 However, little is known about the species.
 Colonies can be found distributed sparsely across the south of Britain, yet a broader understanding of their habitat requirements at a landscape-scale have yet to be thoroughly explored.

 Our PhD student Kieran O’Malley has developed a protocol for the acoustic monitoring of woodlands for the presence of barbastelle colonies.
 By working alongside both bat groups and volunteers, we will now be implementing this protocol to survey woodlands on a large scale.

 In this project, volunteers will help collect baseline information on barbastelle colony distribution using acoustic methods.
 We hope that the work will identify new woodlands where barbastelles are present, and also help us to understand why some woodlands are used by the species, whereas others are not.